About SUSAN TUSA | Photography

 Susan Tusa has been a Detroit based photographer for over 30 years.

-Armed with a degree in cultural anthropology and years of experience, she approaches her subjects with curiosity, objectivity, and respect.
+Armed with a B.S.degree in cultural anthropology, an MFA in creative writing, and years of experience, she approaches her subjects with curiosity, objectivity, and respect.

 In 2007 Susan won the coveted Barry Edmonds Michigan Understanding Award for a project she did on a one of a kind prostitute rehabilitation program in Detroit.
 This work also won her a nomination for the international Visa D’Or Award in Perpignan, France, where her photos were exhibited during the annual month long photojournalism conference.

-She has won numerous other regional and national awards throughout her career.
+She has won numerous regional and national awards throughout her career.

-Currently she is expanding her freelance business and working on personal projects that will raise money for environmental protection and conservation.
+Currently she is expanding her freelance business and working on personal projects hoping to raise money for environmental awareness, protection and conservation.